Welcome to today's edition of the Rush 24-7 podcast.

 Numbers changed because the population is different.

-But there's been overwhelming prosperity, and it and yet people as a percentage in poverty hasn't changed.
+But there's been overwhelming prosperity, and yet people as a percentage in poverty hasn't changed.

-They're on various SSDI, SSI food stamp programs or whatever, because they're depressed.
+They're on various SSDI, SSI, food stamp programs or whatever, because they're depressed, because they're bipolar, because they limp for whatever reason.

-Because they're bipolar, because they limp for whatever reason, and and so the the numbers of people who have become entirely dependent in this country skyrocketing, even in the midst of all this prosperity.
+And so the numbers of people who have become entirely dependent in this country skyrocketing, even in the midst of all this prosperity.

-And it it got me to thinking of what we've been talking about the family a lot lately and the family structure and the future of the family, what the family is, what it's gonna be.
+And it got me to thinking of what, and we've been talking about the family a lot lately and the family structure and the future of the family, what the family is, what it's going to be.

-And it got me to think about something.
+And it got me to thinking about something.

-You hear what Leno said in success, AP is not going to be calling them illegal immigrants anymore.
+You're what Leno said and suspects AP is not going to be calling them illegal immigrants anymore.

 We can call them undocumented Democrats.